UoM-ResPlat-DevOps/unimelb-mf-scripts/docs/aterm-download.md

 			[optional] When folder layout is set to 'collection' this argument specifies the number of collection parents to include.
 Defaults to infinity, i.e. all parents.
 ```

-## III.
-Examples
+## 3. Examples

-### 1. Download data from a remote Mediaflux namespace(directory) to the a directory in local files system:
+### 3.1.
+Download data from a remote Mediaflux namespace(directory) to the a directory in local files system:
 * On Mac OS, Linux or Unix:
   * **./aterm-download -namespace /projects/my-project /Users/wilson/Downloads**
 * On Windows:
   * **aterm.cmd download -namespace /projects/my-project c:\users\wilson\Downloads**

-### 2. Download data concurrently with multiple threads.
+### 3.2.
+Download data concurrently with multiple threads.
 * The commands below use 4 threads to download data.
 The number of threads should normally be less than the number of your CPU cores.
   * On Mac OS, Linux or Unix:
     * **./aterm-download -ncsr 4 -namespace /projects/my-project /Users/wilson/Downloads**